jdlorimer/incremental-reading/README.md

 ## Introduction

-This is my fork of [Incremental Reading and View Size Adjust](https://github.com/aleksejrs/anki-2.0-vsa-and-ire).
-The purpose of this add-on is to provide features that support [incremental reading](http://www.supermemo.com/help/read.htm) in Anki.
-The SuperMemo article is only slightly relevant, but will give an idea what the overall aim is.
+This is an updated version of the [Incremental Reading add-on]((https://github.com/aleksejrs/anki-2.0-vsa-and-ire), which aims to provide features that support incremental reading in Anki.
+The <a href="https://www.supermemo.com/help/read.htm" rel="nofollow">SuperMemo help article on the subject</a> is interesting, but the implementation here is quite different.
+Read it to get a general overview of the concept.

-The original authors of this add-on are no longer active, but absolutely all credit for the basic implementation goes to them.
-All I have done is build on top of their work.
-The original description of the Incremental Reading Extension is archived [here](https://web.archive.org/web/20131031170459/https://ankiweb.net/shared/info/2880922486).
+I am not the original author of this add-on, but I've used the previous version long enough, and seriously enough, to have made substantial changes.
+Some of those changes might be of general interest, so I am gradually releasing them as version 3.
+All credit for the basic idea belongs to others.

 ## Features